djmunoz/obliquity_inference/README.rst

 Computing a set of *cosI* PDFs from a CSV file/dataset
 ~~~~~~~~~

+For a collection of stars, you can either save all the inclination posteriors PDFs, or simply save *V*:sub:`eq` (with 68% confidence intervals)
+and recompute the inclination PDF using the analytic approximation.

+You need to read-in a table/database of stars.
 For this, we use dataframe objects in the pandas Python package.

 .. code:: python